Breather modes of fully nonlinear mass-in-mass chains: Asymptotic analysis

 Together with $P_1=CF_1$, and the solutions for $F_0$, $G_0$, $S_0$, $G_2$, $S_2$, $G_1$, $S_1$, given by (\ref{Fo-presol}), (\ref{CC-def}), (\ref{G0S0-def}), (\ref{e2e2sol}), (\ref{ep2e1reform}), (\ref{Gtilde-sol}), these imply

 where

-In the case $\zeta=0$, the equation (\ref{gnls}) has the form of a nonlinear Schr\"odinger equation, and is of focusing form when $\eta D_3>0$ and defocusing form when $\eta D_3<0$.
+In the case $\zeta=0$, the equation (\ref{gnls}) has the form of a nonlinear Schrodinger equation, and is of focusing form when $\eta D_3>0$ and defocusing form when $\eta D_3<0$.
 The range of wavenumbers where this condition is met is shown in Figure \ref{up-fig}.
-Note that $\eta$ has a strong dependence on $a,b,\alpha,\beta$, in contrast to many of the other parameters that have been introduced.
+Note that $\eta$ is dependent on $a,b,\alpha,\beta$, in contrast to many of the other parameters that have been introduced; \qq{$\eta$ also depends on wavenumber $k$ and linear interaction term $\ro$}.
 In particular, by increasing or decreasing $b,\beta$, one can change the sign of $\eta$ so that the condition $\eta D_3>0$ is satisfied.
 In the focusing case, the general breather solution is

 By absorbing the translation and spatial dependency ($K$) in the exponent into $c$ (\ref{c-def}), we can assume the simpler form (by putting $K=0$) \beq F_1 = A \ee^{ - i \eta A^2 T /2 \Omega} \sech \left( A Z \sqrt{ \frac{\eta}{2D_3} } \right) . \eeq